-- 4.7.2.1 Thawing of pet food shall be undertaken in equipment and rooms appropriate for the purpose.
+- 9.7.2.1 Thawing of food shall be undertaken in equipment and rooms appropriate for the purpose.
 Equipment for water thawing shall be continuous flow to ensure the water exchange rate and temperature do not contribute to product deterioration or contamination.
-Water overflow shall be directed into the floor drainage system and not onto the floor or shall be appropriately plumbed. - 4.7.2.2 Air thawing facilities shall be designed to thaw pet food under controlled conditions at a rate and temperature that does not contribute to product deterioration or contamination.
+Water overflow shall be directed into the floor drainage system and not onto the floor or shall be appropriately plumbed. - 9.7.2.2 Air thawing facilities shall be designed to thaw food under controlled conditions at a rate and temperature that does not contribute to product deterioration or contamination. - 9.7.2.3 Provision shall be made for the containment and regular disposal of used cartons and packaging from thawed product so that there is no risk to the product.

-4.7.2.3 Provision shall be made for the containment and regular disposal of used cartons and packaging from thawed product so that there is no risk to the product.
+9.7.3 Control of Foreign Matter Contamination

-4.7.3 Control of Foreign Matter Contamination
+- 9.7.3.1 The responsibility and methods used to prevent foreign matter contamination of the product shall be documented, implemented, and communicated to all staff. - Inspections shall be performed (refer to 2.5.4.3) to ensure plant and equipment remain in good condition and equipment has not become detached or deteriorated and is free from potential contaminants. - 9.7.3.2 Containers, equipment, and other utensils made of glass, porcelain, ceramics, laboratory glassware, or other similar materials shall not be permitted in food processing /contact zones (except where the product is contained in packaging made from these materials, or measurement instruments with glass dial covers, or MIG thermometers are required under regulation). - Where glass objects or similar material are required in food handling/contact zones, they shall be listed in a glass inventory, including details of their location and condition. - 9.7.3.3 Regular inspections of food handling/contact zones shall be conducted (refer to 2.5.4.3) to ensure they are free of glass or other like material and to establish changes to the condition of the objects listed in the glass inventory. - 9.7.3.4 Glass instrument dial covers on processing equipment and MIG thermometers shall be inspected at the start of each shift to confirm they have not been damaged.

-- 4.7.3.1 The responsibility and methods used to prevent foreign matter contamination of the product shall be documented, implemented, and communicated to all staff. - Inspections shall be performed (refer to 2.5.4.3) to ensure plant and equipment remain in good condition, equipment has not become detached or deteriorated, and is free from potential contaminants. - 4.7.3.2 Containers, equipment, and other utensils made of glass, porcelain, ceramics, laboratory glassware, or other like material (except where the product is contained in packaging made from these materials, or measurement instruments with glass dial covers or MIG thermometers required under regulation) shall not be permitted in pet food processing /contact zones. - Where glass objects or similar material are required in pet food handling/contact zones, they shall be listed in a glass inventory, including details of their location and condition. - 4.7.3.3 Regular inspections of pet food handling/contact zones shall be conducted (refer to 2.5.4.3) to ensure they are free of glass or other like material and to establish changes to the condition of the objects listed in the glass inventory. - 4.7.3.4 Glass instrument dial covers on processing equipment and MIG thermometers shall be inspected at the start of each shift to confirm they have not been damaged. - 4.7.3.5 In circumstances where glass or similar material breakage occurs, the affected area shall be isolated, cleaned, thoroughly inspected (including cleaning equipment and footwear), and cleared by a suitably responsible person prior to the start of operations. - 4.7.3.6 Wooden pallets and other wooden utensils used in pet food processing and handling areas shall be dedicated for that purpose, clean, and maintained in good order.
-Their condition shall be subject to regular inspection. - 4.7.3.7 Loose metal objects on equipment, equipment covers, and overhead structures shall be removed or tightly fixed so as not to present a hazard. - 4.7.3.8 Knives and cutting instruments used in processing and packaging operations shall be controlled and kept clean and well maintained.
-Snap-off blades shall not be used in pet food manufacturing or storage areas. - 4.7.3.9 Gaskets, rubber impellers, and other equipment made of materials that can wear or deteriorate over time shall be inspected on a regular frequency (refer to 2.5.4.3).
+- 9.7.3.5 In circumstances where glass or similar material breakage occurs, the affected area shall be isolated, cleaned, thoroughly inspected (including cleaning equipment and footwear), and cleared by a suitably responsible person prior to the start of operations. - 9.7.3.6 Wooden pallets and other wooden utensils used in food processing and handling areas shall be dedicated for that purpose, clean, and maintained in good order.
+Their condition shall be subject to regular inspection. - 9.7.3.7 Loose metal objects on equipment, equipment covers, and overhead structures shall be removed or tightly fixed so as not to present a hazard. - 9.7.3.8 Knives and cutting instruments used in processing and packaging operations shall be controlled, kept clean, and well maintained.
+Snap-off blades shall not be used in manufacturing or storage areas. - 9.7.3.9 Gaskets, rubber impellers, and other equipment made of materials that can wear or deteriorate over time shall be inspected on a regular frequency (refer to 2.5.4.3).

-4.7.4 Detection of Foreign Objects
+9.7.4 Detection of Foreign Objects